osameh15/Mizekar/README.md

 ### Splash Screen

-- Application starts with a 2-second splash screen
+- Application starts with a 5-second splash screen
-- Automatically transitions to main screen
+- Automatically transitions to main page with smooth animation

 ### Main Navigation